^

 • Surgical interventions for inguinal hernia, hydrocele, urethral stricture, bladder surgery, sympathectomy, etc.

-• Some types of therapeutic treatment: radiation, hormonal and chemotherapy, the use of tranquilizers and antihypertensive drugs, sulfonamides, nitrofuran derivatives, drugs.
+• Some types of therapeutic treatment: radiation, hormonal and chemotherapy, use of tranquilizers and antihypertensive drugs, sulfonamides, nitrofuran derivatives, drugs.

 • Sexual disorders.